High-order adaptive time discretisation of one-dimensional low-Mach reacting flows: a case study of solid propellant combustion: Numerical verification

 \subsection{Steady-state solution}

-We use a simple test case to validate the finite volume discretisation in steady-state.
-In the case of temperature independent properties in both phases, surface reaction, unitary Lewis number in the gas phase and equal properties (molar mass, heat capacity) for both gaseous species, we have developed a semi-analytical model \cite{articleCTM}, which solves the complete problem in steady-state and determines the regression speed, surface temperature and solution profiles with arbitrary precision.
-We use this model to generate a reference steady-state solution, and we observe how the CFD solution converges to this reference as the mesh is refined.
+In the case of temperature-independent properties in both phases and unitary Lewis number in the gas phase, we have developed a semi-analytical tool \cite{articleCTM}, which solves the complete problem in steady-state with arbitrary precision.
+It can be used as reference to assess the steady-state solution produced by our CFD code.
 This comparison has been presented in details in \cite{articleCTM} and we only summarise the most important aspects here for the sake of completeness.